-Challenge number Detail of challenge 1 Quality first teaching - Meeting individual needs for all pupils, including middle and higher ability pupils.
-Internal and external data and assessment information indicates that attainment among disadvantaged pupils is below that of non-disadvantaged pupils, particularly within writing.
+Challenge Detail of challenge number 1 Quality first teaching - Meeting individual needs for all pupils, including middle and higher ability pupils.
+Internal and external data and assessment information indicates that attainment among disadvantaged pupils is below that of non-disadvantaged pupils.
 National data will be added to this strategy when it is available.
 2 Social and emotional well-being.
-Evidence indicates that a decline in the social and emotional wellbeing of many of our disadvantaged pupils is impacting the group's ability to fully access their educational offer, resulting in slowed academic progress.
+2 Evidence indicates that a decline in the social and emotional wellbeing of many of our disadvantaged pupils is impacting the group's ability to fully access their educational offer, resulting in slowed academic progress.
 Many of the children require additional support to develop their resilience and ability to persevere when faced with a challenge.
+Teacher referrals for social and emotional support, particularly those from a disadvantaged background, have markedly increased since the pandemic.
 This has resulted in knowledge gaps widening and evidence which suggests that disadvantaged pupils are at greater risk of falling further behind age-related expectations than their peers.
+At the beginning of the 2023-2024 academic year, 64% of our Pupil Premium Pupils were also on our Special Educational Needs and Disability (SEND) Record.
 3 Attendance Our attendance data over recent years indicates that attendance among disadvantaged pupils has been lower than for non-disadvantaged pupils.
-Absenteeism is negatively affecting the children's academic progress and attainment.
-Although overall attendance in 2020/21 was lower than in previous years, it was higher than the national average.
-At times when all pupils were expected to attend school, absence among disadvantaged pupils was higher than their peers which is why attendance is a focus of our current plan.
-National comparison data will be added here when available.
-4 Resources and enrichment opportunities Feedback from the parents of our disadvantaged pupils evidences that the cost of enrichment opportunities, resources and additional activities is a concern, particularly due to family income that has been further impacted by the pandemic and the present cost of living crisis.
-The cost involved means that the children are less likely to be involved and access the offer of such opportunities.
-5 Phonological awareness and reading Many disadvantaged pupils do not read for pleasure frequently at home which has an impact on their phonological knowledge and the ability to apply it when reading.
+Absenteeism is negatively affecting the chil- dren's academic progress and attainment.
+Attendance data for 2021-2022 is shown below All Pupils: 94.72% Pupil Premium: 92.13% Not Pupil Premium: 94.58% Attendance data for 2022-2023 is shown below All Pupils: 96.1% Pupil Premium: 93.79% Not Pupil Premium: 96.14% 4 Resources and enrichment opportunities Feedback from the parents of our disadvantaged pupils evidences that the cost of enrichment opportunities, resources and additional activities is a concern, particularly due to family income that has been further impacted by the pandemic and the present cost of living crisis.
+The costs involved means that the children are less likely to be involved and access the offer of such opportunities.
+5 Phonological awareness and reading attainment Many disadvantaged pupils do not read for pleasure frequently which has an impact on their phonological knowledge and the ability to apply it when reading.
 Reading fluency and vocabulary development is also impacted by this.
+Internal KS2 Reading data for 2022-2023 shows that 64.3% of Pupil Premium pupils achieved the age related standard and 21.4% achieved greater depth.
+This is 16.5% (28% in 21-22) and 17% lower than Non-Pupil Premium Pupils retrospectively.
+6 Parental support and engagement for pupils across the school, especially those with a disadvantaged background, can be very low.
+Disadvantaged pupils in our school often experience less parental support with reading, behaviour and meeting their basic needs than their non-disadvantaged counterparts.